UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 Upon glancing at the dataframe table in this slide, there are several questions that might come to mind, e.g.

--   Are high budget movies more profitable?
+-   Are high-budget movies more profitable?
 -   Do some countries make more movies of certain genres?
 -   Are some genres rated higher than others?